daveredfern/daveredfern/_posts/2020-02-09-green-smoothie.md

 ---
-title: "Green breakfast smoothie - The perfect way to start the day fresh and alert"
+title: "Green breakfast smoothie"
 category: [Vegan, Recipe, Favorite]
 ---

-This is a super fresh smoothie to kick start your day.
+<p class="lead">This is perfect way to start your day.
+A super fresh smoothie to make you feel fresh and alert.</p>

  It’s inspired by the smoothies that Joe Rogan and Rich Roll have in the mornings.
 If you’ve never had a green smoothie for breakfast, this one is worth a try.
 It’ll make you feel fresh and ready to go for the rest of the day!

 This recipe makes one smoothie using a standard NutriBullet cup.
 That cup is around 900ml in size.
 If you don’t have a NurtiBullet, any blender that has a similar capacity will work well.